Opinion/slowroads-handling-editor/README.md

 Supports slowroads.io on version 1.0.1.

 ## How it works
- - You install a *userscript* in Tampermonkey (Greasemonkey, Violentmonkey or similar extensions not tested).
+ - You install a *userscript* in Tampermonkey or Violentmonkey (Greasemonkey not supported yet) (other similar extensions not tested).
  - The *userscript* will block the original *game script* and replace it with a slightly modified version.
    - The modified *game script* exposes some variables related to the game's state.
 This allows us to modify these settings on the fly.
    - The *userscript* also adds an in-game menu for the handling editor.